 Preparing for your Interview

-Once you appear for CA Executive, you should start preparing for interviews and focus more on study-related topics, especially from the the syllabus to apply for training.
+Once you appear for CS Executive, you should start preparing for interviews and focus more on study-related topics, especially from the the syllabus to apply for training.

 All about training